stmoon/GmailCalendar/README.md

 Google calendar event generation program based on gmail message

+## Install
+it runs in python 3.6

+pip install google-api-python-client
+pip install google-auth-oauthlib==0.4.1

+## How to use it
 Google support the automatic calendar event generation mode already.
 However this function has limitations until now.
 In addition,